 The acquisition method of accounting is used to account for all business combinations, regardless of whether equity instruments or other assets are acquired.
-The consideration transferred for the acquisition of a subsidiary comprises the 1) fair values of the assets transferred;
+The consideration transferred for the acquisition of a subsidiary comprises the

-- 2) liabilities incurred to the former owners of the acquired business; - 3) equity interests issued by the Company; and - 4) fair value of any asset or liability resulting from a contingent consideration arrangement.
+- 1) fair values of the assets transferred; - 2) liabilities incurred to the former owners of the acquired business; - 3) equity interests issued by the Company; and - 4) fair value of any asset or liability resulting from a contingent consideration amangement.

-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquisition date.
-The Company recognises any non-controlling interest in the acquired entity on an acquisition-by-acquisition basis either at fair value or at the non-controlling interests' proportionate share of the acquired entity's net identifiable assets.
+Identifiable assets acquired and fiabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquired entity on an acquisition-by-acquisition basis either at fair value or at the non-controlling interests' proportionate share of the acquired entity's net identifiable assets.